The Ultimate Guide to Digital Nomads in Buenos Aires

 I’ve written a really detailed article all about where to stay in Buenos Aires breaking down each neighborhood with its pros and cons.

-Palermo is the obvious choice, the power house.
-Palermo and it’s many mini barrios – Hollywood, Soho, Viejo, etc. – is where most foreigners base themselves.
+Palermo is the obvious choice.
+It’s the power house.
+Palermo and its many mini barrios – Hollywood, Soho, Viejo, etc. – is where most foreigners base themselves.
 Palermo is bursting with cafes, nightlife, and is home to the city’s best parks.
-If you want to be close to other digital nomads, first consider Palermo.
+If you want to be close to other Buenos Aires digital nomads, first consider Palermo.

 Secondly, I would suggest San Telmo.
 Many expats live here, but it is more bohemian and historic.
 You can say “I don’t live in Palermo” with a certain level of disdain.
 I live in San Telmo, con el pueblo.